nilsherzig/LLocalSearch/README.md

 # LLocalSearch

+## What it is

+This is a completly locally running meta search engine using LLM Agents.
+The user can ask a question and the system will use a chain of LLMs to find the answer.
+The user can see the progress of the agents and the final answer.
+No OpenAI or Google API keys are needed.

 ## Status

 This is a proof of concept, the code is horrible.
 I didn't intend to make this public yet, but I wanted to share it with a few people.
 Please open issues and PRs if you have any suggestions.

-Here is a video in aciton (dont worry a darkmode is underway haha):
+Here is a video in action running completely locally (don't worry a dark mode is underway haha):

 https://github.com/nilsherzig/LLocalSearch/assets/72463901/d5ee9232-603e-4471-9e6b-b52ae46f7def